 QUESTIONS?
-Please contact Vivian Matuk at (916) 764-0989 / Vivian.Matuk@coastal.ca.gov.
+Please contact Ethan Tratner at (916) 902-8823 / ethan.tratner@parks.ca.gov or Vivian Matuk at (916) 764-0989 / vivian.matuk@coastal.ca.gov.

 BACKGROUND

 California is one of the nation's most popular boating states with nearly 700,000 registered recreational boats.
 Boaters are attracted by the state's mild Mediterranean climate, thousands of miles of inland waterways, and nearly 1,100 miles of Pacific Ocean coastline.
 California's large population, municipal, agricultural, environmental, and recreational users place severe demands on the state's water resources.
 Protecting water quality is essential and is in everyone's best interest.